goFrendiAsgard/chimera-framework/README.md

     - `output` contains output of the chain
     - `success` contains whether true or false, reflecting whether the chain executed successfully or with error
     - `errorMessage` contains useful error message for debugging purpose

+__Note:__ For convenience, Chimera change the working directory to the YAML-chain path.
+At the end of callback stack, the working directory will be set back.
+However some problem might occurred if you run another code before the callback finished.
+Also, for a very rare condition (i.e: You accidentally execute interactive program that will wait user-input forever), the callback might not be executed at all.

 # Web Service